Trish Keenan: Performances

 Keenan suffered from stage fright in the beginning of her career, and earned a reputation for "shoegazing onstage introversion".
 As the band progressed, however, Keenan's stage fright receded: "I used to get nervous like the whole of that day of the show, and now it only happens the moment I walk onstage," she said in a 1998 interview.
 "When you listen to me sing my first line, you can always tell my heart is in my throat.
 Headlining gigs is a confidence booster."

 Death

-During a tour in Australia just before Christmas, Keenan contracted the swine flu virus H1N1.
+During a tour in Australia, Keenan contracted the swine flu virus H1N1.
 It was reported on 14 January 2011 that she had died in the hospital.
 A statement by Warp Record Label said: "This is an untimely, tragic loss and we will miss Trish dearly—a unique voice, an extraordinary talent and a beautiful human being.
 Rest in peace."

 Within hours of her death, a link was posted on Broadcast's Twitter to a mix of psychedelic, folk and world music that Keenan had made for a friend prior to leaving for the band's Australian tour.
-Shortly after, an intimate short film Keenan recorded on Super 8 was released, which showed festival-goers at the 2007 Moseley Folk festival.
+Shortly after, an intimate short film Keenan recorded on Super 8 was released, which showed festival-goers at the 2007 Moseley Folk and Arts Festival.
 Tributes to Keenan were made by numerous musicians, including Toro y Moi, Graham Coxon of Blur, and Colin Meloy of the Decemberists.